-Earlier they used to provide six different envelops for various checkpoints but the paper work has been made efficient and only two main permits are needed.
-Many websites and blogs have not updated their information and is very confusing and misleading to the new travelers.
+Earlier they used to provide six different envelopes for various checkpoints.
+Now, the paperwork is made efficient and only two main permits are needed.
+Many websites and blogs have not updated their information and are confusing and misleading to new travelers.

-With Permits for North Sikkim and East Sikkim done, Also read about the other things that you should be preparing for this adventurous & beautiful trip.
+With Permits for North Sikkim and East Sikkim done, Also read about the other things that you should be preparing for this adventure & beautiful trip.

 Latest Update and Road Status for Sikkim Entry